‘Destiny 2’ Iron Banner Delayed At Last Minute, Strike Change For Inactive Players Implemented

 As previously covered, the introduction of Rumble to the weekly playlist following the release of the Destiny 2 “Go Fast” update was a welcome addition, but included a couple of issues.
 Players complained the spawn system put players in danger immediately after respawning and eight players in the mode only exacerbated the problem.

-PVP Design Lead Derek Carroll addressed those concerns in the weekly Bungie blog post, where he explained the number of players in Rumble will be dropped to six while also modifying the spawn system so players won’t face insta-death every time they respawn.
+PVP Design Lead Derek Carroll addressed those concerns in the weekly Bungie blog post, where he explained the number of players in Rumble would be dropped to six while also modifying the spawn system so players won’t face insta-death every time they respawn.

 These changes will be delivered via a 1.1.4.1 hotfix scheduled to be released on Tuesday.
-Bungie Community Manager Dylan Gafner apologized for the delay of Iron Banner and explained the studio will let the Guardians know when Iron Banner has been fixed and ready to insert into the rotating weekly playlist.
+Bungie Community Manager Dylan Gafner apologized for the delay of Iron Banner and explained the studio would let the Guardians know when Iron Banner has been fixed and ready to insert into the rotating weekly playlist.

 Strike Changes